Over the last few days I’ve been openly bitching about a letting agent I’ve been dealing with. Here are the posts for a recap:

 Energy performance certificate wasn’t shown to perspective tenants

 They marketed the property and took viewings without an Energy Performance Certificate (EPC).
-As the law stands, the certificate should be provided when (or before) any written information about the property is provided to prospective tenants or a viewing is conducted.
-I didn’t even give them my EPC- so what did they show the tenants?
+As the law stands, the certificate should be provided when (or before) any written information about the property is provided to prospective tenants or during tenant viewings I didn’t even provide my agent with my EPC- so what did they show the tenants?
 Probably nothing.

 Invalid Gas Safety Certificate